anandhuRaveendran/ScrutinAI/readme.md

 ```bash
 npx hardhat run scripts/deploy.cjs --network bscTestnet
 ```
+## How to Use

+On the interface, navigate to Audit Section.

+1. Click on Connect Wallet, and input a verified contract address.

+    You can use these to see the different risk profiles:
+Address 1: 0xD98aa2e771171Eea972e6081827EbE2836D1Cd48
+Address 2: 0x74EDFfC164352663A694862b7785327Ab6520005

+    Click on Proceed.
+It will return a risk factor within the wallet interface itself and prompts the user the proceed with the transaction or cancel it.

+2. Upload a .sol file in the input area.
+It will upload your .sol file and display the contents of the file.

+    Click on Audit With AI.
+It will generate an Audit Report and show it to the user.
+There is a Download button for user to download the generated audit report as a .pdf file.

 ## Current Scope

 1. User can upload a solidity smart contract into the file upload section and click Audit With AI button to audit the uploaded smart contract.
 It will return a report with an audit report that the user can download as a .pdf file.